pwhittlesea/pwhittlesea.github.com/_posts/2024-11-17-multiple--domains-with-github-pages.md

 ## Downsides

-So GitHub pages is free but it does have two downsides that I have noticed.
+So GitHub pages are free, but it does have two downsides that I have noticed.

 The first issue is with the sub-paths.
 I mentioned earlier that 'Project Sites' show up as a sub-path of your main 'User Site' where the path is the name of the repo you created.